SotaroFushimi/distributed_LMI_DT/README.md

 Parameters for the simulations can be modified in the `parameters.m` file.

 ### Parameters for the paper
-Parameters and results used in the paper is stored at `data/sim_result_paper` folder.
+Parameters and results used in the paper is stored at `data` folder.

 ## Continuous-Time Systems
 For continuous-time systems, refer to the following paper: